 If you are currently experiencing anxiety or depression after a cancer diagnosis, don't put on a "happy face" if you don't really feel this way.
 Share your concerns with your cancer care team.

-Connect with others who listen and can help with the practical aspects of dealing with cancer.
-Asking family members and loved ones for this kind of support may help reduce your distress and the distress of those who care about you.
+Connect with people who will listen and can help with the practical aspects of dealing with cancer.
+Asking family members and loved ones for this kind of support may help you and the people who care about you feel better.

-Consult with your doctor before commencing an exercise program.
+Consult with your doctor before starting an exercise program.
 As much as possible, exercise regularly for at least 150 minutes per week at moderate intensity.

-Try different behavioural techniques to relieve anxiety and depression, such as deep breathing and progressive muscle relaxation.
+To relieve anxiety and depression, experiment with behavioural techniques like deep breathing and progressive muscle relaxation.

 Engage in activities you really enjoy.
 Creative arts and music are good examples.